Non-exponential decay of a collective excitation in an atomic ensemble coupled to a one-dimensional waveguide: atoms coupled to a one-dimensional waveguide

 with the field creation and annihilation operators $\Psi^\dagger(x)$ and $\Psi(x)$, respectively.
 Their commutation relations are $[\Psi(x), \Psi^\dagger(y)] = \delta(x-y)$.
 The time evolution of the state

 with the initial condition $\psi(x,0) = e^{i k x}$ is then given by the effective Schr\"odinger equation

 where $n(y)$ is the density distribution of the atoms with a characteristic width $\sigma$ with $\int dx \, n(x) = N$.
-In the limit $k \sigma \to \infty$ and assuming that the atoms are uniformly distributed in the interval $[0, \sigma]$, this equation can be solved using the Laplace transform with respect to both $t$ and $x$ \cite{sup}.
-The solution for $\psi(x,t)$ is given by
+In the limit $k \sigma \to \infty$ and assuming that the atoms are uniformly distributed in the interval $[0, \sigma]$, this equation can be solved using the Laplace transform with respect to both $t$ and $x$.
+The solution for $\psi(x,t)$ is given by (for more details, see Appendix \ref{app:continuum})

 The population of the bright state is then given by

 Note that this result is actually independent of the precise density distribution as long as $k \sigma \gg 1$ and we have only chosen a uniform distribution to simplify the calculations.
 Consequently, in the limit $N \to \infty$ and $k \sigma \gg 1$, the dynamics of the bright state exactly reduces to the chiral case given by Eq.~(\ref{eq:pw_asymptotic}).
 The same result has already been found in \cite{Svidzinsky2010,Rohlsberger2013}, where the authors studied a similar system in three dimensions treating the atoms as point-like emitters and neglecting any polarization effects by taking only the scalar photon propagator.
 Further, their decay rate is increased by a factor of $2$ as they consider an initial excitation of forward- and backward-propagating modes.